 - Involvement of faculty and students from two or more courses in the creation of artwork, exhibition or workshop(s).

 - Realization of the proposed exhibition or installation for a 4,000 square foot gallery.
+Floor plan is available here.

-- Artist-in-Residence Program proposal, no more than two pages (double spaces in 12-point font) communicating your interdisciplinary approach to working with CU Boulder resources.
+- Artist-in-Residence Program proposal, no more than two pages (double space in 12-point font) communicating your interdisciplinary approach to working with CU Boulder resources.
 Please discuss how you will collaborate with campus and external constituents to create new work.*

 - Cover letter, no more than one page.